Mandar Apte

 (more…)

-After experimenting with various apps I decided to venture into an educational language-earning app in the year around 2013/14.
+After experimenting with various apps, I ventured into an educational language-earning app in 2013/14.
 I developed three apps Mudrakshar for tracing Alphabets, Swarakshar for Pronouncing Alphabets and Chitrakshar for Alphabet Charts with Illustrations and audio pronunciation.
-All three apps were dedicated to Devanagari Script.
-Mainly Marathi, Sanskrit and Hindi Language.
-For Chitrakshar I added the English Language with Latin script.
+All three apps were dedicated to Devanagari Script—mainly Marathi, Sanskrit and Hindi Language.
+For Chitrakshar, I added the English Language with Latin script.

 I am developing my apps for Apple iOS, iPadOS and macOS platforms.
 Here is my Apple Developer Profile if you want to check it out.

-Maybe because I started sailing my apps with upfront pricing.
-I was forcing my user to purchase my apps without allowing them to try them before they buy.
-I was having very less downloads or sales.
-But over the years I sold almost 1,000 units of apps or more.
+Maybe because I started sailing my apps with an upfront paid pricing model, I was forcing my users to purchase them without allowing them to try them before they bought.
+As a result, I had significantly fewer downloads or sales.
+But over the years, I sold almost 1,000 units of apps or more.
 I also utilised App Store Connects’s App Bundles feature at that time.
-App Bundles surely helped me to sell more apps with discounts.
+App Bundles undoubtedly helped me to sell more apps with discounts.

 (more…)